200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-10-AloneintheDark.md

 categories: 2016 rpg
 ---
 ```
 You wake up in a dark, quiet place.
-You don’t know how you got there or where you are.
+You donâ€™t know how you got there or where you are.
 There is a group of other people with you.
 There is a lit candle next to each person.
 All you know is that you need to escape, there is a monster here, the light is the only thing keeping you alive, and only one can escape alive.

 Start the game with three or more players.
 Light a candle for each player.
 If your candle goes out, you die and you narrate what happens.
 If there are only two players left and you know how to escape, make a successful roll and narrate how you escape.